mikemcbride/website/blog/what-i-use/index.md

 - **Robo3T** - Previously Robomongo.
 I use it for interacting with MongoDBs.
 Pretty solid. `brew cask install robo3t`
 - **Insomnia** - A REST client, used for testing API calls.
 I used to use Postman for a REST client, but I came across Insomnia and it's really great. `brew cask install insomnia`
 - **LastPass** - I use LastPass for password management across all my devices.
 I pay $12 per year for premium service because previously that's the only way you could get access on all devices.
 That feature is now free, but premium gives me a family sharing folder so my wife and I can both use it. `brew cask install lastpass`
+- **Newton Mail** - I used Mail.app for the longest time on iOS and macOS, but I was always left wanting more.
+I tried every app available on iOS and found Newton and loved it.
+It took me a while to come to grips with the price - $49 per year - but that comes out to about $4 a month for one of the most used apps on my phone and laptop.

 ## Desk Setup